 There is a placeholder on each bib for you to easily customize the name.
 You can then embroider the name too, if you like.

-The second design is a sailboat in the water, with little waves in front of it.
-The design is printed in black, and you can use any colors that you want for your embroidery stitches.
+The second design is a drawing of a sailboat in the water, with little waves in front of it.
+The design is printed in black, and can be colored in with non-toxic paint markers, or embroidered if you like.

 Browse more baby bibs by CherylsArt at Zazzle.